 Doing a guided tour vs trekking independently

-It all depends on your budget, time and how much you want to be involved into the process.
-Some people recommend joining a tour or hiring a guide if you’re a first-time trekkers.
+It all depends on your budget, time, chosen route, and how much you want to be involved in the process.
+Some people recommend joining a tour or hiring a guide if you’re a first-time trekker.
 We did our first multi-day trek ever (Everest Base Camp trek) independently and everything worked out fine.
 Since then we’ve done many treks and most of them unguided (except for those that you’re not allowed to do without a guide).
 We’ve met many people trekking in Nepal doing their first trek on their own as well.
+Popular routes with moderate altitudes such as Poon Hill trek for example are easier to do without a guide.

 If you’re going to do one of the popular routes it’s not a problem to do it without a guide even for a first-timer.
 The route is marked, there are many guesthouses, shops and food places.
 You don’t need a map or GPS for navigation.
 There are online resources (like our blog) that have detailed trekking itineraries that you can just follow.